sfkiwi/trader/README.md

 `GDAX_PASSPHRASE`

 Make sure these are set in your environment, or you can add a `.env` file to your root folder and the script will pull them from there instead.

+### Docker

+`Dockerfile` and `docker-compose.yml` files are provided to automate the build process.
+Simply run `docker build -t trader .` to build the image and then `docker-compose up` to start the build.
+Essentially the first container installs yarn and downloads the dependencies, and the second container does the typescript precompile step.

+If you don't want to build the image yourself you can also `docker pull sfkiwi/trader:latest`.

+### Persisting Logging files with Docker

+By default the docker container runs the live account orders feed and outputs order Messages to `logs/orders.csv`.
+If you want to run the container on a cloud provider such as Amazon the easiest way is to ssh into your instance and `docker pull sfkiwi/trader:latest`.
+Then run `docker run -e "GDAX_KEY=<your key>" -e "GDAX_SECRET=<your secret>" -e "GDAX_PASSPHRASE=<your passphrase>" -v ~/:/app/logs sfkiwi/trader:latest`.
+Insert your GDAX API credentials (leaving out the <> brackets).
+The -v option will mount the container's logs/ director to your host so that the orders.csv is not lost if the container is terminated.